 Entertainment in Florence

-The city has a rich cultural life along with a continual string of similarly inspired events happening in and around town and expats will find plenty to see and do in the form of theatres, cafés, bookshops and cinemas.
+The city has a rich cultural life and expats will find plenty to see and do in the form of theatres, cafes, bookshops and cinemas.
+There are also many lively events happening in and around town throughout the year.

 Eating out in Florence